tosho-ait/docker-with-compose/README.md

 # docker-with-compose

-The docker docker image with added docker-compose.
+The officail Docker image with added Docker-Compose.